Table of Contents

 In the event you care for a seriously or terminally ill relative or friend (palliative care) or for your disabled child, you can temporarily suspend all or part (at least 50%) of your self-employed activity.

 In this case, you can benefit from a monthly close caregiver’s allowance for up to 12 months.
+For each consecutive three-month period of being granted the allowance, you may be exempt from paying social security contributions.

 Bereavement Allowance